MohamedAshraf701/node-cli/README.md

 To use node-initdb, navigate to your project directory and run one of the following commands based on your database choice:

+-	`-m`/`--mongo`: Add MongoDB configuration and files for the module.
+-	`-s`/`--seque`: Add Sequelize configuration and files for the module.
+-	`-y`/`--yes`: Skip interactive prompts and use default values for module creation.

 ### Initialize Sequelize Structure

 To set up Sequelize with default folders, files, and install necessary packages: